 Depending on the nature and characteristics of the contributions, each nominee is grouped into one of the four categories: Application engineer/practitioner, Educator, Research engineer/scientist and Technical leader.
 According to the category of each nominee, the FEC focuses on identifying the actual contributions and their impacts made by the nominee as well as the evidence provided to support the claim of contributions and impacts.
 For example, for a nominee in the category of research engineer/scientist, the committee naturally looks for the actual research contributions and their impacts.
 In this case, the contributions may be an introduction of a new research topic or framework, or invention of new techniques or technologies for solving a significant technical problem.
-The corresponding impacts may include influencing the direction of other researchers in the fields, widespread use of new technologies in engineer/practitioner, the focus will be on the actual technical contributions and the associated practical use or impacts in the engineering fields.
+The corresponding impacts may include influencing the direction of other researchers in the fields, widespread use of new technologies in engineering practices, adoption of the results in industrial standards and so on.
+As another example, for the category of application engineer/practitioner, the focus will be on the actual technical contributions and the associated practical use or impacts in the engineering fields.
 With the FEC members from both industry and academia, our goal is to provide thorough and objective evaluations of all nominees regardless of whether their contributions are leaning more toward academic research, practical engineering techniques, engineering leadership or education.